 The data relates to those paid by the Club in the snapshot period of April 2022 and includes players and casual workers.

 In order to produce our gender pay data, we are required to carry out six calculations that show the difference between the average earnings of men and women.

 The mandatory data below represents all Liverpool FC staff, including players and casual workers.
 We have also provided voluntary data which uses the same calculations but excludes players.

 At Liverpool Football Club, we have an unwavering commitment to equality, diversity and inclusion and are always looking to making a positive difference in the communities that we operate within.
-We are proud of our achievements in this area; maintaining the Premier League Equality Standard Advanced Level, becoming a founding signatory of the Football Association’s Football Leadership Diversity Code and being recognised as a leader in this important area on and off the pitch.
-However, we do recognise that there is always more that we can do.
+We are proud of our achievements in this area; maintaining the Premier League Equality Standard Advanced Level, continuing to support the Football Association’s Football Leadership Diversity Code and being recognised as a leading organisation in this important area on and off the pitch.
 It should be noted that our senior leadership team within football operations, including the first team manager, are predominantly male, which significantly contributes to the club’s gender pay data.

-We are actively working to recruit more women into senior positions and have recently established a dedicated recruitment team to support this aim.
-We continue to invest in educating hiring managers, objective assessment processes and a data drivenanalysis of applicants throughout the recruitment process to recruit the very best talent, regardless of gender.
+As a key part of this strategy, the club is actively working to recruit more women into senior positions across the club; a key aim for the club’s dedicated recruitment team.
+We continue to invest in educating hiring managers, objective assessment processes and a data driven analysis of applicants throughout the recruitment process to recruit the very best talent, regardless of gender.

 We continue to be accredited by the Living Wage Foundation, paying at least the real living wage to all our Colleagues.

 We take our responsibilities in this area seriously and through the work being done across the club, we are committed to increasing the diversity of our people and becoming an increasingly inclusive workplace for all.